 Wonder Glow is a lotion that you apply to your face for an “instant soft-focus beauty flash.”
 I didn’t really know what that meant, but I was intrigued by it anyway.

-Charlotte Tilbury recommends you can use it in 3 different ways:
+Charlotte Tilbury says you can use Wonder Glow 3 different ways:

 - Under foundation for luminosity